 This guide will be your best friend when planning your trip to the notorious Aral Sea Disaster in the lesser-traveled Uzbekistan.

 Back until the 1960s, the Aral Sea was the world’s fourth-largest body of freshwater – in fact, it was as large as Ireland.

 Despite its name, the Aral Sea was not an actual sea.
 Instead, it was an enormous lake that held a salinity of 10 grams of salt per liter.

 Oceans, on the other hand, have around 35 grams of salt per liter.

-Nowadays the lake is not more than 6 or 7 per cent of its original size, because of environmental degradation, and probably the worst human-made disaster in history.
+Nowadays, the remains of the Aral Sea is not more than 6 or 7% of its original size because of environmental degradation, and probably the worst human-made disaster in history.

 Everything that was once built around the Aral Sea is now deserted and left behind in the middle of Moynaq.

-It once became a popular holiday destination in the old Soviet; with its beaches, seaside restaurants with fresh seafood, and hotels.
+It once became a popular holiday destination in the old Soviet, with its beaches, seaside restaurants with fresh seafood, and hotels.
 But these days, you will only see the ruins of the former glory.

 Moynaq is genuinely a depressing place, but still worth a visit if you are in Central Asia.

 To sustain the economy and create even more fertile lands, the Soviet Union created an irrigation system that led the river down to crops and cotton fields which is everywhere in the area everywhere (one of the main reason the Aral Sea have disappeared)